Canada: Popular destination for international students

 Canada’s colleges, polytechnics and cégeps (vocational collages) offer industry-aligned, career-focused programs with growing levels of applied research directed at solving industry problems.
 Over 90% of Canada’s college graduates find a job in their field of study within six months after graduation and 93% of employers are satisfied with graduates’ qualifications.

 Research is one of the key components of a Canadian post-secondary education.
-In Canada, government and industry together support research including: telecommunications, medicine, agriculture, computer technology and environmental science.
+In Canada, the government and industries join together to support research in fields such as telecommunications, medicine, agriculture, computer technology and environmental science.

 More than one third of Canada’s research is conducted at Canadian universities – one of the highest rates among OECD and G8 countries.